 Pollutants or fertilizers that flow from the land into the sea pose a burden on marine ecosystems in many places.
 While riverine fluxes towards the ocean are relatively well understood, relatively little is known about groundwater discharging below the surface into the sea - and which substances enter the marine environment along this path.
 The subsurface of the beach seems to be an efficient bioreactor that alters both the fresh groundwater and the circulating seawater prior to discharging into the sea.
-Marine researchers of ICBM work closely with colleagues of the Institute of Biology and Environmental Sciences at the University of Oldenburg to better understand this little-explored transition between land and sea.
+Marine researchers of ICBM work closely with colleagues of the Institute of Biology and Environmental Sciences (IBU) at the University of Oldenburg to better understand this little-explored transition between land and sea.

 Climate change and human use threaten the diversity of life in the seas.
-So far, however, relatively little is known about the extent to which marine ecosystems have already changed and how much humans influence have affected biodiversity.
+So far, however, relatively little is known about the extent to which marine ecosystems have already changed and to what extent biodiversity is affected by human influence.
 Biodiversity research at ICBM is particularly concerned with the interactions between species and the complex processes within coastal, marine ecosystems.
-Also the connectivity between biodiversity on land and in the ocean is a research topic of ICBM together with the Institute for Biology and Environmental Sciences at the University of Oldenburg.
+Also the connectivity between biodiversity on land and in the ocean is a research topic of ICBM together with IBU at the University of Oldenburg.